Uniform Resource Locator Is

 Sora N.

-According to Sora N, a URL is a string of characters formatted in a certain way to represent the address of a document resource, such as a file, text, or image, on the internet.
+According to Sora N, a URL is a series of characters formatted in a certain way to represent the address of a document resource, such as a file, text, or image, on the internet.

 Uniform Resource Locator Parts